pforret/jekyll.forret.com/_posts/2006/2006-07-10-netgear-sc-101-urgent-support-required.md

 > Step (1) &#8211; clean lost drive from the registry as follows (found by NetDr:)
 > &#8220;I believe the problem here stems from another entry in the registry that is showing the drive mounted already&#8230;.
 > Registry Key: `HKEY_LOCAL_MACHINESOFTWAREZNSClient`
 > Click on each key below the Client Key and see if the drive that you are trying to mount already co-exist?
 If so, remove that key only and reboot then remount the drive of choice in the SCM Mananagement software.
-Example: If you are trying to mount a drive named SC101 and you know it&#8217;s not mounted already, yet you see a key in the registry path mentioned above then Windows thinks that you aleady mounted that drive and you must remove it to trick windows into believing that the drive is not mounted so that you can RE-MOUNT the drive again. &#8221;
+Example: If you are trying to mount a drive named SC101 and you know it's not mounted already, yet you see a key in the registry path mentioned above then Windows thinks that you aleady mounted that drive and you must remove it to trick windows into believing that the drive is not mounted so that you can RE-MOUNT the drive again. &#8221;
 >
 > Step (2) &#8211; Apply static drive letter as follows: (found by pslizard)
 > 1) Rightclick My Computer